cosmos/sdk-tutorials/b9lab-content/3-main-concepts/10-multistore-keepers.md

 }
 ```

-## What About Message Handling
+## What about message handling

-In an earlier section on [messages](./07-messages), you defined the `MsgCreateGame` among others.
+In an earlier [section on messages](./07-messages), you defined, among others, the `MsgCreateGame`.
 Left unsaid is how you go from the message to the game in storage.
-That's also the role of the keeper.
+That is also the role of the keeper.
 Effectively, you should define a handling function such as:

 ```go
 func (k Keeper) CreateGame(goCtx context.Context, msg *types.MsgCreateGame) (*types.MsgCreateGameResponse, error) {